Exact Coset Sampling for Quantum Lattice Algorithms: Introduction

 \section{Introduction}

-Fourier Sampling-based quantum algorithms for lattice problems typically engineer a structured superposition whose Fourier transform reveals modular linear relations.
-A recent proposal of a windowed quantum Fourier transform (QFT) with complex‑Gaussian windows by \citet{chen2024quantum} follows this paradigm and, after modulus splitting and CRT recombination, arrives at a joint state whose $n$ coordinate registers (suppressing auxiliary workspace) are of the explicit affine form
+Fourier sampling quantum algorithms for lattice problems prepare a structured superposition, and a Fourier transform then reveals modular linear structure~\citep{regev2004quantum,regev2009lattices}.
+Chen's windowed quantum Fourier transform with complex Gaussian windows~\citep{chen2024quantum} fits this pattern.
+The $n$ coordinate registers of the post-Step~7 state $\ket{\tilde{\varphi}_7}$ live in $\ZZ_M$, with $M=2M_2$.
+The one-shot routine in Algorithm~\ref{algo:dual-sample} performs the run-local phase correction described below and then applies $\mathrm{QFT}_{\ZZ_M}^{\otimes n}$ directly to these registers.
+The post-Step~7 state has affine support